johnnywycliffe/OUC/docs/hardware.md

 ### Misc
 Screen D0 is CLK, D1 is MOSI.

+Default QTY of Underglow LEDS is 18 for front and back, 30 for left and right.

 Joystick is oriented with headers up.
 - Y Axis pot is HIGH when DOWN, LOW when UP